Nothing216/Notes/School/New stuff i should remember/Physics.md

 D: use same logic as A
 - $$\large average\ speed=\frac{u+v}{2}$$
 - $$\large Horizontal\ Range=\frac{u^2sin2\theta}{g}$$
+* Relative veloctiy before collision= Relative velocity after collision
+	- When they are moving towards each other add and when away subtract, take absolute value
+- When two objects moving towards each other collide elastically and have same mass, they exchange velocities

 ### Dynamics
 - always consider if opp direction when finding $\Delta$P, if so then the momentums are added